lucamlouzada/GentzkowLabTemplateFork/clusters.md

 If you choose to utilize the fourth approach, remember to always unmount your folder when you have finished editing.
 You can utilize the following command to do so: `umount ~/sherlock_oak`.

-**Important**: If your Mac goes to sleep and you are still mounted to Sherlock, your computer will continually try to access Sherlock.
+**Important**: If your Mac goes to sleep and you are still mounted to Sherlock (the fourth approach), your computer will continually try to access Sherlock.
 This will result in your IP address being blacklisted from Sherlock.
 While this is reversible, we want to avoid this situation if possible.

 ## Sample Batch Script for Testing and Job Submission